Quality Assurance vs Quality Control: A Simple Comparison

 What is Quality Assurance (QA)?

-Quality Assurance (QA) is a proactive approach focused on ensuring that products or services meet specified quality standards.
+Quality Assurance (QA) is a proactive process aimed at preventing defects by improving and controlling the production processes to ensure that products or services meet specified quality standards.

 What is Quality Control (QC)?